devonfw-tutorials/katacoda-scenarios-dev/93_Angular-tutorial-for-lazy-loading-using-devon4ng_devon4ng-lazy-loading/step9.md

 Now, lets make the SecondLeftModule load lazily.
 For this, you need to change `component` to `loadChildren` and refer `SecondLeftModule` in the file `first-routing.module.ts`.
 Next, you need to remove `SecondLeftModule` from the `imports` array of `first.module.ts`.
 After that you need to route the `ContentComponent` within the `second-left-routing.module.ts`.

-Switch to the IDE and open the file 'devonfw/workspaces/main/level-app/src/app/first/first-routing.module.ts'.
+Switch to the editor and open the file 'devonfw/workspaces/main/level-app/src/app/first/first-routing.module.ts'.

 `devonfw/workspaces/main/level-app/src/app/first/first-routing.module.ts`{{open}}